langfield/ki/README.md

   make a variant of it.
 * **Granular merge conflict resolution.** AnkiSync forces you to either overwrite *everything* with the sever-side version, or your local version when it doesn't know how to automatically sync your decks.
-With Ki, you can pick and choose which things you want from the server, and which things you want to keep from your device.
+With ki, you can pick and choose which things you want from the server, and which things you want to keep from your device.
 * Collision-free reads and writes to the `collection.anki2` database file via